noproxy/CircularProgressView/README.md

 ### XML:

-all these tag is optional.
+All these tag is optional.
+You needn't keep ratio of width and height.
+It use the min value of width and height as the circular progress's diameter.

 ```XML
     <me.toxz.circularprogressview.library.CircularProgressView